Overview

 Clearing and Shaping the Canal

-The upper leg bone has relatively soft, porous bone tissue around the center.
-This part of the bone is called cancellous bone.
-It surrounds the canal, which mainly contains blood vessels and fatty tissue.
+The bone of the upper leg is soft and porous bone tissue around the center and this part is called cancellous bone it surrounds the canal basically contains the blood fatty tissues and the vessels and many more.

-Special instruments are used to clear some of the cancellous bone from the canal, and then to mold the inside walls of the canal to fit the shape of the implant stem.
+For the cleaning special instruments are used and after it the mold and fit it inside the walls of the canal basically the use of it to fit the shape of the implant stem.

 Closing the Wound